Light for the Metro

 SVM

-Transport Company of the capital city of Prague Prague intends to build on the architectural, artistic and design values of the Prague metro.
-Competition dialogue launched by the Prague City Gallery has the ambition to enable the creation of a new lighting object, but also to open up the possibility of thinking about light in the metro in the wider context of the architecture and design of the luminaires themselves.
+Prague Transport Company (DPP) intends to build on the Prague metro's architectural, artistic, and design values.
+Competition dialogue launched by the Prague City Gallery has the ambition to enable the creation of a new lighting object but also to open up the possibility of thinking about light in the metro in the wider context of the architecture and design of the luminaires themselves.

-The subject of the competitive dialogue is the design of new lighting in the passage that connects the two vestibules of the Florenc metro and leads from it to the bus station and the streets of Karlin.
-The new design will be one of the first contacts with the city for many passengers.
+The subject of the competitive dialogue was the design of new lighting in the passage that connects the two vestibules of the Florenc metro and leads from it to the bus station and the streets of Karlin.
+The new design will be one of the first contacts for many passengers with the city.

 Jury